PawanRamaMali/System-Design/README.md

 CAP theorem states that it is impossible for a distributed software system to simultaneously provide more than two out of three of the following guarantees (CAP): Consistency, Availability, and Partition tolerance.
 While designing a distributed system we can pick up only 2 of the 3 options.

 CAP theorem is one of the parameters used when choosing the database for your system.

+#### ACID Properties

+* Atomicity
+* Consistency
+* Isolation
+* Durability

+We know that a transaction is a single logical unit of work consisting of one or more instructions which accesses and possibly modifies the contents of a database.
+To maintain integrity of the database each transaction should be ACID compliant.

+#### Database Replication

+Database replication is the process of copying data from one database to one or more databases.

+#### Consistency Patterns

+Distributed databases that rely on replication for high availability, low latency or both, we need to make a trade-off between the read consistency vs throughput.
+There are 2 general consistency levels supported by most distributed databases.

+* Strong consistency
+* Eventual consistency

+#### Replication architectures

+Single-leader architecture
+Multi-leader architecture
+No-leader architecture